Introduction to Joint Liability

 - In case of default, the creditor has the right to use the other party for a rightful claim of dues.

-- Since all partners know the fact of joint liability, the stress level decreases, and work efficiency increases.
+- Since all partners know the joint liability, the stress level decreases, and work efficiency increases.

-- If the parties to the joint liability contract settle the installments as per the due date, the liability does not pile up.
+- If the joint liability contract parties settle the installments as per the due date, the liability does not pile up.
 In contrast, a single individual has taken up the liability, and his liability gets piled up in case installments are missed.

 - As against the several liabilities, joint liability trials are simple.
-Where the claims are proven right, complete compensation is provided to the creditors.
+Where the claims are proven right, complete compensation provides to the creditors.

 - It may happen that the default is due to a single partner.
-If it would have been several liability cases, the said partner would have paid only his part of the default, and other partners had to suffer unjustifiably.
-In the case of joint liability, the defaulting partner can be charged to pay the full amount.
+If there were several liability cases, the partner would have paid only his part of the default, and other partners would have to suffer unjustifiably.
+In the case of joint liability, the defaulting partner can charge to pay the full amount.

-- In case one partner pays the liability, the other partner is relieved from his responsibility.
+- If one partner pays the liability, the other is relieved from his responsibility.
 This saves the other partner in case he is suffering from financial stress.

 Disadvantages of Joint Liability

-- It is argued that one partner should not be held responsible if one specific partner is responsible for the loss.
+- This argues that one partner should not be held responsible if one specific partner is responsible for the loss.

-- As explained earlier, the creditor usually targets a partner with a high net worth.
+- As explained earlier, the creditor usually targets a partner with high net worth.
 Also, the creditor has full rights to do so.
-If the less wealthy know this fact, he may run the business with a more risk appetite than normal.
+If the less wealthy know this, they may run the business with a more risk appetite than normal.

-- It scheme somewhere discourages the start-ups to go for risky ventures using joint liability.
+- The scheme somewhere discourages start-ups from going for risky ventures using joint liability.

 - Joint liability refers to a loan or a liability for which two or more persons are liable.
 It allows the respective parties to share the responsibility of contributing a specific sum simultaneously towards a liability.

 - It may be between two persons or amongst many individuals.
-Each individual is jointly liable to honour the payment of interest and repayment of the principal portion.
-It may be initiated through an application by co-borrowers.
+Each individual is jointly liable to honor the interest payment and repayment of the principal portion.
+It may initiate through an application by co-borrowers.

-- An example of it can be a spouse’s home loan, joint liability by a partnership firm, or joint liability assumed by an attending doctor and the nurse.
+- Example A spouse’s home loan, joint liability by a partnership firm, or joint liability assumed by an attending doctor and the nurse.

-- A special case of it is where the partners are jointly and severally liable.
+- It is A special case where the partners are jointly and severally liable.

 Conclusion

-Joint liabilities are good in situations where start-up ventures start with loans from bankers.
+Joint liabilities are good when start-up ventures start with bank loans.
 It helps them to take up bulky funds using the credit profile of all partners.
-It helps them to fund their business with sufficient room for research and expenditure.
+It allows them to fund their business with sufficient room for research and expenditure.

 Recommended Articles

 This is a guide to Joint Liability.
-Here we also discuss the definition and examples of Joint Liability along with advantages and disadvantages.
+Here we also discuss the definition and examples of Joint Liability and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –